Tinsel is mainly used to decorate Christmas trees, although its also used for ceilings, walls or anything festive.

 The inventor of tinsel remains unknown.

-Tinsel is thought to have made its first public appearance in England in 1846.
+Tinsel made its first public appearance in England in 1846.

 Queen Victoria and Prince Albert were illustrated in the Illustrated London News, standing with their children around a Christmas tree decorated with tinsel, candles, and small bead ornaments.